How it works:

 No questions asked, no terms, no favors, no doubts.
 Someone is finally on her side.

 Sam — Greenwood Rd, London, Sunday, June 30, 1:18AM — darkness.
 Sam is invited to the re-opening at Studio 3, and she is really late.
 Desperate to catch up with some friends, she decided to stop looking for a parking spot and park right here on this tiny street 10 minutes away from the place.
 Convenient.
-It’s one of those warm, quiet, dark and really beautiful nights.
+It’s one of those still summer nights.
 She froze to let the moment stick.
 “Sam, are you coming!?” — they shouted from the distance, laughing.

-She was looking forward to this weekend, counting days and hours.
-She woke up at 7:15 today.
+She was looking forward to this weekend, counting days.
+This Saturday she woke up at 7:15.
 Morning routine — all ivory toiletries, of course (even the bathrobe is beige).
 Coffee.
 LOT 0122/MARU from the 22nd pack seemed appropriate.
 She wanted to celebrate the morning.

 Sam was dressed before 9; her car was summoned from the garage at 9:20.
-Last Tuesday she decided to finally use that Manning’s Wood ticket, and now, 3 days later, she was heading to Kent.
+Last Tuesday she decided to finally use that Manning’s Wood ticket, and now, she was heading to Kent.
 She didn't pack; it was only for a few hours anyway.

 She is dancing now.
 She knows the night is about to die, but she’s been enjoying each second of it.
 Little sad, little happy.